superflows-dev/superflows-docs/docs/getstarted.md

 ## Supermods

-Superflows is designed as a collection of reusable web component libraries, called SuperMods.
-Every SuperMod has a defined purpose & function and can be thought of as a single plug and play unit.
-By integrating these SuperMods together, one can build good quality complex web applications, pretty quickly.
+Superflows is designed as a collection of reusable micro-frontends libraries, called SuperMods.
+Every supermod has a defined purpose & function and can be thought of as a single plug and play unit.
+A supermod can also be thought of as an independently deployable module, that encapsulates the backend and the frontend functionality in a single building block.
+By integrating multiple supermods together, one can build good quality complex web applications, pretty quickly.

 - **SfNav** - This is the first powerful supermod, which you should know about.
 It provides the navigation functionality and enables you to develop a full-featured single page application (SPA) using just HTML, CSS, Javascript.
 [Read More](https://superflows.dev/docs/navigation)

 - **SfUserAuth** - This is the authentication supermod.
-It functions as a microservice and has an auto-scalable backend.
 [Read More](https://superflows.dev/docs/authentication)